How to Make Your Substack Posts Perform Better

 Takeaways

-Substack’s stats are a blessing and a curse.
-I think it’s unhelpful to check stats obsessively, as tiny deviations in your numbers can be upsetting and make it hard to stay motivated for the long-haul.
-On the other hand, you can use Substack stats to gain valuable insights.
-For example, post performance stats can reveal areas for improvement, and show you where you are doing well.
+On the other hand, Substack stats can give you valuable insights.
+For example, post performance stats can reveal areas that need improvement and show you where you are doing well.

 See you then,